joshuajonah/django-magazine/README.md

 # django-magazine

+Just like [Dominic Rodger's version](https://github.com/dominicrodger/django-magazine) only without all the irrelevant "book review" parts.
+This is my effort to make it more generic.

 A stub semi-pluggable Django app for managing a simple magazine.

 Magazines consist of Issues, each of which contains one or more Articles, which